foxox/nzconfigtools/README.md

 This command would change the CRC code at the end of NCSET006.BIN to match its contents.

-# copyconfig.py
+# diff.py
-Copies all user settings in a config file from one of the U modes (U1/U2/U3) to the M/A/S/P/Auto modes.
+Computes and displays the differences between two config files.

 Example command:

-python copyconfig.py G:\NCSET006.BIN 1
+python diff.py G:\NCSET006.BIN G:\NCSET006_backup.BIN

-This command would copy the settings from U1 to M/A/S/P/Auto.
-Change the 1 to 2 or 3 to use U2 or U3 instead, respectively.
+This command would find all of the differences between the two input files and print them to the terminal.

 # runtests.py